We know intimate relationships are hard.

 Fights might become about who does the homework and how much of it.

 Some couple therapies, however, focus on experiencing useful ways of relating during the session.
-When my group members ask me about couple therapy, this is what I suggest.
+When my group members ask me about couple therapy, this is the kind that I suggest.
+One of these is Psychobiological Approach to Couple Therapy (PACT).

 There’s no research-tested ADHD-specific couple therapy of which I am aware.
 Instead, there are therapists who understand ADHD and offer couple therapy/counseling.